andy1445/portfolio/index.md

 {% endcomment %}

 # Andy Gao
 The page of a CS and Math/Stat major at Purdue University.
+Interested in Artificial Intelligence, research, and easy to use website design software

 ## COMMUNICATION & PERSONAL
 The best way to contact me is by email
 - gaoandy1445@gmail.com

-## SHOWCASE & EVIDENCE
+## SKILLS
-- evidence of competencies and achievement
-- recordings of language/music/speaking skills
-- drama/acting evidence
-- interviews and interview skills recording
-- evidence of course awards and certification
-- professional development plan, records and notes
-- work related/based assessment
-- awards and certificates
-## LEARNING, TEACHING & REFLECTION
-- short term goals and long-term improvement targets
-- individual learning plans
-- class-work notes
-- homework
-- assignments
-- projects
-- creative writing
-- course-work outlines
-- reflection
-- notes justifying choice of particular showcase items
-- feedback and feed-forward (teachers, peers, family, friends)
-- assessments and self assessment
+- python, java, C, C++, some website design, Adobe Photoshop

 ## PROFESSIONAL
-- education history
-- appraisal reviews
-- courses attended, courses presented
-- papers, presentations and publications
-- work experience, volunteer work
+- current student at Purdue University
+- Former TA in CS 177 - python
 - credits, qualifications and resumé/CV

 ## RESOURCES & REFERENCES
-- links to online resources
-- artefacts – may be discrete or packaged evidence of learning
-- files embedded reference/resource material
-- resource artefacts
+- add me on Linkedin